Birth Doula Contract

 Termination of contract within 48 hours of contract signing

-Termination of contract due to loss of pregnancy prior to services being rendered (before first prenatal meeting)
+Termination of contract due to loss of pregnancy (prior to the birth)

 Because we, as doulas, close our availability to other birthing clients around your estimated due date, clients are expected to fulfill their agreement for doula services regardless of fulfillment of contract if the contract is terminated by the client.
 Special consideration will be given for extraordinary circumstances, such as partial services rendered before birth (preterm birth), loss and/or stillbirth, and grievances, in which the total amount due may be pro-rated or refunded on a case-by-case basis.
 Please note there is no refund based on birth outcome, including but not limited to unplanned or planned Cesarean birth.